Ccheef/Data-Modeling-with-Cassandra/README.md

 ---------------------------------

 <h2>ETL Pipeline</h2>
 The project is working with the directory event_data, which is composed by CSV files partitioned by date.
-The first part of the Jupyter Notebook is to iterate through each event file in event_data to process and create a new CSV file (called event_datafile_new.csv).
+The first part of the Jupyter Notebook is to iterate through each event file in event_data to process and create a new CSV file (event_datafile_new.csv).
 The second part of the Notebook is to model NoSQL database according to queries, create tables, and insert processed records from event_datafile_new.csv into relevant tables.

 ---------------------------------

 <h2>Running Instruction</h2>
-Run Project_1B_ Project_Template.ipynb to see the whole process
+Run Project_1B_ Project_Template.ipynb to see the whole process<br/>
 NOTE: Please do not open any file in the event_data directory before running the notebook, otherwise the checkpoints files would be created which could result in incomplete event_datafile_new.csv